sit-fyi/sit/doc/architecture_overview.md

 to be one of the first records.

 Record is used to represent an "event" that is applied to its container.
-For example, a record might represent changing an issue's title, stating a problem or adding an attachment (or just about anything else).
+For example, a record might represent changing an item's title, stating a problem or adding an attachment (or just about anything else).
 By convention, `.type/TYPE` file within a record is used to describe the type of the record.
-Multiple types are allowed to describe the same record from different perspectives (could be a generic issue description submission, such as `.type/DescriptionChanged`, and can also be seen as a problem statement, for example, `.type/ProblemStated`)
+Multiple types are allowed to describe the same record from different perspectives (could be a generic item description submission, such as `.type/DescriptionChanged`, and can also be seen as a problem statement, for example, `.type/ProblemStated`)

 A record is represented by a directory named after its deterministic hash (by